-For Student Intake 2018-19 Four-year Curriculum
+For Student Intake 2020-2021 Four-year Curriculum

-September 2018
+September 2020

-This Definitive Programme Document is subject to review and changes which the programme offering University / Faculty / Department / School can decide to make from time to time.
+This Programme Requirement Document is subject to review and changes which the programme offering University / Faculty / Department / School can decide to make from time to time.
 Students will be informed of the changes as and when appropriate.
-This document should be read in conjunction with the AS Handbook on Academic Regulations and Procedures.
-Department of Building and Real Estate Faculty of Construction and Environment Faculty of Construction and Environment
+This document should be read in conjunction with the Academic Registry Handbook on Academic Regulations and Procedures.
+Department of Building and Real Estate Faculty of Construction and Environment